 Results of the study were shared during community meetings, and each participant received a personalized report.
 “People who were the highest exposed did take some steps to reduce their exposure, which was encouraging because this type of exposure reduction has to be voluntary.
 You have to want to do it,” says CPHHS Associate Professor Molly Kile.
 “It made them aware of areas of their life in which they do have the autonomy to control their exposure.”

-Molly and Diana say this was a straightforward research and community engagement project and that the true benefit lies in the resulting trust and relationship building between SITC and OSU.
+Diana and Molly say the true benefit of this research and community engagement project lies in the resulting trust and relationships built between SITC and OSU.